ChemeketaCS/csweb/content/advising/mock_schedule/index.md

 </table>

 {{% alert warning %}}
 Warning - this tool is intended for exploration.
-The schedules it produces are **NOT** intended to be used as is - use it as a starting point for planning your own schedule.
+The schedule it produces is **NOT** intended to be used as is - use  as a starting point for planning your own schedule.
 {{% /alert %}}

 <div id="schoolNotes">